 2. Include time period in description

 ‘Time’ is an important aspect of setting.
 This is particularly so in historical fiction.
 Details from the types of buildings and shops that line the main road of a city to individual details of people’s clothing and speech contribute to a sense of when the story happens.
-A story set in 1950s Chicago will naturally have very different buildings, cars, and people, than one set in the late 2000s.
+A story set in a bustling city such as1950s Chicago will naturally have very different buildings, cars, and people, than one set in the late 2000s.
+Consider whether you will you show a sequence of time: ‘They drove for a week across the state and still couldn’t decide what to do.’

 How do you describe a place so the reader can sense the time period?